 With the start-up of Kinteroni, Repsol fulfils another of its strategic projects.
 The company has begun production in seven of its ten key growth projects included in 2012-2016 Strategic Plan.

-The start of production from these projects has allowed the company to significantly increase its output, at an average annual rate of 7% since 2011, to reach 346,000 barrels per day in 2013.
-At the same time, the company increased its reserve replacement ratio to a record 275% in 2013.
+These projects have allowed the company to increase its production since 2011 at an annual average of 7% to reach 346,000 barrels per day in 2013.
+At the same time, the company increased its reserve replacement ratio to a record 275%.